DomCie/d2f2/README.md

 python3 -m DIRtoPDF /a/path /another/path ... -S MODE
 ```

-To use a certain mode, enter the corresponding number from the following list as the MODE parameter:
+There are 6 modes available at the time, to use one enter the corresponding number from the following list as the MODE parameter:

-1. Alphanumeric, ascending (A-Z) (_default_)
+1. Alphanumeric, ascending (_default_)
-2. Alphanumeric, descending (Z-A)
+2. Alphanumeric, descending
 3. Last time modified, oldest first
 4. Last time modified, newest first
 5. Time of creation / metadata change, oldest first